rockroman/ws/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

+## Project Terms used | Jargon explained

+* **Sale price** is the market price of a house with features represented by the list of features for the respective house.
+* **inherited house** is a house that the client inherited from grandparents that needs evaluation of market price
+* **summed price** is total sum of all predicted market prices of all four houses that the client inherited

 ## 2. Business Requirements

-The client who has received an inheritance from a deceased great-grandfather.
+Our client has received an inheritance from a deceased great-grandfather.
 Included in the inheritance are four houses located in Ames, Iowa, USA.
 Although the client has an excellent understanding of property prices in her home country, she fears that basing her estimates for property worth on her current knowledge of the Iowan market might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.

-The client has provided us a public dataset with house prices for Ames, Iowa.

- You will build a Data Web App to predict the sales price from the four houses based on the house attributes.
+Our client has provided us a public dataset with house prices for Ames, Iowa.
+Our client has asked us to help to maximize the sale price for the inherited properties with predictions on the sale price to be made for the four houses inherited based on the respective attributes of those houses.

 The business requirements are:

-* **BR1** - The client is interested in discovering how the house attributes correlate with the sale price.
-Therefore, the client expects
-**data visualisations** of the **correlated variables** against the sale price to show that
+* **BR1** - The client is interested in discovering how the house attributes correlate with the sale price in the Ames, Iowa, region.
+Therefore, the client expects **data visualisations** of the **correlated variables** against the sale price to show that.

-* **BR2** - The client is interested in predicting the house sales price from her four inherited houses, and any other house in Ames, Iowa.
+* **BR2** - The client is interested in predicting the house sale price from her four inherited houses, and any other house in Ames, Iowa.

 To address the business requirements, Epics and User Stories were defined.
 The user stories are broken down into small tasks so that an agile process can be used to implement each task/user story.